ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - That you can identify opportunities and execute on them
 - You will have successful and unsuccessful initiatives
     - Ensure the unsuccessful initiatives are short and do not kill your company
-- Experimentation is high / figur eout what works and what odesn't
+- Experimentation is high / figure out what works and what odesn't
 - Operate with urgency - you do not know how long you will have to be in the game
 - Stay in the game
+- Demonstrate demand for the product

 ## You should start or work for a startup if:
 - Passionate about solving a problem and it won't be getting solved